 Dynamic scope - This is a characteristic of parts of the DFDL schema.
 When a definition or declaration contains or references another declaration or definition, then the contained definition or declaration is said to be in the dynamic scope of the enclosing one.
 The important characteristic of dynamic scoping is that it traverses references.
 When parsing, the dynamic scope of an element declaration includes all definitions and declarations used as part of parsing that element.

 Element - A part of the data described by an element declaration in the schema and presented as an element information item in the infoset.

+Encode - To convert a character code to its representation as one or more code units.

+Encoding - As a verb as in "encoding the string of characters into the data stream", it means the process of converting character codes into code units, that is, of carrying out the encode operation repeatedly.
+As a noun, as in "the encoding is ASCII" encoding is a synonym for Character Set Encoding.

-Explicit properties - The explicit properties are the combination of any defined locally on the annotation and any defined on the dfdl:defineFormat annotation referenced by a local dfdl:ref property.
+Explicit properties - The explicit properties are the combination of any defined locally on the annotation and any defined by a dfdl:defineFormat annotation referenced by a local dfdl:ref property.

-Fixed-Occurrence Item - An array has fixed number of occurrences when xs:minOccurs = xs:maxOccurs, or when the DFDL representation properties preclude a variable number of occurrences.
-An optional element has a fixed number of occurrences when the DFDL representation properties preclude a variable number of occurrences.

-Format Annotations - the syntactic elements by which format information is decorated onto XML schemas

-Format Properties - the attributes on format annotations which specify characteristics of data format.
+Fixed-Width Character Encoding - A character set encoding where all characters are encoded using a single code unit for their representation.
+Note that a code unit is not necessarily a single byte.

+Fixed Array Element - An array element where XSDL minOccurs is equal to XSDL maxOccurs.

+Format annotations - The annotation elements dfdl:format, dfdl:element, dfdl:simpleType, dfdl:group, dfdl:sequence, dfdl:choice, and dfdl:escapeScheme.

+Format property – a DFDL property carried on a DFDL format annotation.

 Framing - framing is the term we use to describe the delimiters, length fields, and other parts of the data stream which are present, and may be necessary to determine the length or position of the content of an element.

+Index - The position of an occurrence in a count, starting at 1.

 Item - A DFDL information set consists of a number of information items; or just items for short.

 Length - When discussing data items and their representations, the term 'length' is used to refer to the measure of the size of the representation of an item in units of bits, bytes, or characters.
 The length of an array is the number of bits, bytes, or characters making up its representation, and has nothing to do with the number of occurrences, or dimensionality, of the array.
-Any item or array has length.
-Only arrays and optional elements have occurrences.
+Any element occurrence has length.
+Only array elements and optional elements have numbers of occurrences other than 1.

 Lexical scope - In a DFDL Schema document, the lexical scope of any element is the collection of schema declarations, definitions, and annotations contained within the element textually.